 Sensor-based robotics (Grade 6+)

 Each course in the curriculum, independent of others, is tailored for a specific grade taking into account cognitive abilities and math levels.
 Prior coding or robotics experience is not required for each grade level.
-Each course may be used as a stand-alone curriculum, to supplement existing courses (science, art, etc.), or to support the corresponding Mathematics with Robotics course below.
+Each course may be used as a stand-alone curriculum, to supplement existing courses (science, art, etc.), or to support the corresponding Mathematics with Robotics course above.